 A study of partial derivatives, the gradient, the directional derivative, normals, tangent planes, extrema, moments of inertia and center of mass in rectangular-cylindrical-spherical coordinates, the divergence, curl, line integrals, Green's theorem, surface integrals, Divergence theorem, and Stokes' theorem.
 This course is designed to support ENT 262.
-Prerequisite: ENM 251 or permission of the instructor.
+Prerequisite: ENM 251.